geoadmin/mf-geoadmin3/README.md

 ## Deploying a branch

-Use `make deploybranch` *in your working directory* to deploy your current branch to test and integration.
+Use `make deploybranch` *in your working directory* to deploy your current branch to test (Use `make deploybranchint` to also deploy it to integration).
 The code for deployment, however, does not come from your working directory, but does get cloned (first time) or pulled (if done once) *directly from github*.
 So you'll likely use this command *after* you push your branch to github.

 Use `make deploybranch GIT_BRANCH=dev_other_branch` to deploy a different branch than the one you are currently working on.
 Make sure that the branch